AtlasOfLivingAustralia/bie-index/doc/nameology/conventions.md

 ### taxon.csv and taxonvariant.csv

-The produced taxon.csv contains scientific names (both accepted and synonyms) and information about the taxonomic tree.
+The produced taxon.csv contains scientific names (accepted, synonyms and odd fish like excluded) and information about the taxonomic tree.
 The taxonomic variant file contains the information from different sources that was used to make a specific taxon.
 It can contain the following columns